Sinkhorn's theorem

 Sinkhorn's theorem states that every square matrix with positive entries can be written in a certain standard form.

 Theorem

 If A is an n × n matrix with strictly positive elements, then there exist diagonal matrices D_{1} and D_{2} with strictly positive diagonal elements such that D_{1}AD_{2} is doubly stochastic.
-The matrices D_{1} and D_{2} are unique modulo multiplying the first matrix by a positive number and dividing the second one by the same number.
+The matrices D_{1} and D_{2} are unique up to multiplying the first matrix by a positive number and dividing the second one by the same number.

 Sinkhorn–Knopp algorithm

 A simple iterative method to approach the double stochastic matrix is to alternately rescale all rows and all columns of A to sum to 1.
 Sinkhorn and Knopp presented this algorithm and analyzed its convergence.